Floorp-Projects/Floorp/toolkit/components/extensions/docs/schema.rst

 The four types of objects that can be defined inside a namespace are:

-- **types**: A type is a re-usable schema fragment.
+- **types**: A type is a reusable schema fragment.
 A common use of types is to define in one place an object with a particular set of typed fields that is used in multiple places in an API.